-Historic Albert House Hotel: also known as the Shoppes at the Albert House.
-It is located on E. Washington Street and has been renovated to be used as a multi-use commercial.
-It is currently partially vacant and on the market.
+Hotel Albert Commercial Block: also known as the Shoppes at the Albert House.
+It is located on E. Washington Street and is now used as a multi-use commercial.
 It has historic significance dating back to the 1900-1920s era.

 The Old Jail: located on N. Jeffries Boulevard, this site was constructed in 1855, and served as the Colleton County Jail until 1937.
 It is a neo-Gothic structure resembling a miniature fortified castle.
-The Old jail currently houses the Colleton County's Probate Judge, County Administrations, Finance Department, and the County Council Chambers.
+The Old jail currently houses the Colleton County Museum, County Council Chambers and the Chamber of Commerce.

 The Colleton County Courthouse: located at the intersection of N. Jeffries Boulevard and Hampton Street, the Courthouse was completed in the fall of 1821.
 The structure is Greek Revival style.
 The west wing was added to the structure at the turn of the century, and the east wing was added in the late 1930's.
 In 2007 the structure underwent a major renovation.
 The Little Library: constructed in 1820, this structure is located on Church Street in the original center of the city.
 The library served the City until 1955, when the local Library Society consolidated with the Colleton County Memorial Library.
 Today the Little Library serves as the headquarters of the Colleton County Historical and Preservation Society.